precice/precice.github.io/pages/docs/adapters/su2/adapter-su2-configure.md

 Moreover, in the SU2 configuration file grid movement must be allowed: `GRID_MOVEMENT= YES` and the type of grid movement must be set correctly for preCICE-coupled simulations: `GRID_MOVEMENT_KIND= PRECICE_MOVEMENT`.
 Also, the boundary, which is allowed to move needs to be specified.
 Here the name of the FSI-interface marker including its appending identifying number as stated above needs to be used, e.g., `MARKER_MOVING= ( wetSurface0 )`.
 If multiple FSI-interfaces exist (as in the example above), this may look like `MARKER_MOVING= ( wetSurface0, wetSurface1, wetSurface2 )`.

-## Running the Adapted SU2 Executable
+## Running the adapted SU2 executable

 Since the adapter (as well as its options) is turned on or off via the SU2 configuration file, the execution procedure is just as for the original version of SU2.
 For execution with one process working on the fluid domain from the directory, in which both the SU2_CFD executable and the SU2 configuration file are located: